ZacharyGeurts/universal_equation/README.md

 Grab the latest release if only interested in the Universal Equation.
 It is a glorified calculator and you can set it to experimental theory.

+Contributions are welcome!
+Please submit pull requests or open issues on the repository.
+Ensure code follows C++17 standards and includes proper error handling.
+I am now a stickler for memory safety with the advent of AI coding.

 ## Usage Example for Data Scientists
 ```
 #include "universal_equation.hpp"